 Many families are not fully aware of their or their loved one’s current living expenses to then compare with alternative accommodations like a retirement facility.
-We can help families identify expenses and evaluate options with our helpful comparison tool to compare the monthly living cost of a house, apartment or other retirement community with all-inclusive Independent Living and Personal Care at the Ecumenical Retirement Community.
+We can help families identify expenses and evaluate options with our helpful comparison tool to compare the monthly living cost of a house, apartment or other retirement community with Independent Living, Personal Care and Memory Care at the Ecumenical Retirement Community.

 Cost Saving Accommodations: Companion Living

 Sharing a suite with another Ecumenical resident is an affordable option at a lower monthly rate.
 We use common interests that may serve as the basis for a friendship to match potential roommates.
 Plus, companion living also can ease the transition in making the move by being paired with someone who has gone through the experience.

 The cost of assisted living facility or personal care services may be a tax-deductible medical expense.
 Depending on the services received and diagnosis, residents may be eligible to deduct their complete assisted living or personal care expenses for federal income tax purposes.
 Eligible deductions also may be available to a resident’s family member if the family member is able to claim the resident as a dependent for federal income tax purposes.
 If applicable, this tax deduction could result in a 10-20% discount on the cost of retirement living expenses.
 Consult your attorney or tax accountant to determine how these rules apply to your individual circumstances.

 This is a pension benefit available through the U.S. Department of Veterans Affairs (VA) for wartime veterans and their spouses who have limited income and require the regular attendance of a caregiver to perform functions required in everyday living either in a personal care or assisted living community or in their own home.

 The amount awarded is determined by an individual’s assets, income and medical expenses.